 As businesses continue to adopt cloud computing, the need for a flexible, scalable, and cost-effective solution has become more evident.
-Enter Hybrid Cloud – a computing environment that combines public and private cloud infrastructures to deliver the best of both worlds.
-In this guide, we will explore what hybrid cloud is, how it works, and why businesses are increasingly turning to it for their cloud strategy.
+Enter Hybrid Cloud a computing environment that combines public and private cloud infrastructures to deliver the best of both worlds.
+In this guide, we will explore what a hybrid cloud is, how it works, and why businesses are increasingly turning to it for their cloud strategy.

 What is Hybrid Cloud?